ferenckata/SQSeminarPaper/manuscript.md

 ### Dependency management ###

 Given the large number of dependencies, even whole ecosystems of tools, dependency management is one of the most important task to ensure reproducibility of the findings.
+In a team setting, where all members need to be able to run the code, it is natural to create identical environments for all developers.
 In the software quality seminars we covered: container solutions [@{https://docs.docker.com/}; @{https://apptainer.org/}], R package development, and Anaconda [@doi:https://www.anaconda.com/].
 We established the DockerHub account for our group [@{https://hub.docker.com/u/cbgr}] to share our custom containers.
 This resource also enables easy installation of our Snakemake pipelines across different servers.